ManudattaG/d2d_code_challenge/README.md

 Project Structure:
 --------------------------------------------------------------------------------------

-1. _src/main.py_ -- Main function for "D2D_Vehicle_Location_API" workflow
+1. src/main.py -- _Main function for "D2D_Vehicle_Location_API" workflow_
-2. _src/vehicle_location_mapping.py_ -- Function which updates the vehicle's location by calculating the distance
+2. src/vehicle_location_mapping.py -- _Function which updates the vehicle's location by calculating the distance_
-3. _src/api_url.py_ -- File which contains all the endpoints
+3. src/api_url.py -- _File which contains all the endpoints_
-4. _src/load_json_file_ -- Generic file which loads JSON file and returns the data
+4. src/load_json_file.py -- _Generic file which loads JSON file and returns the data_
-5. _src/vehicle.json_ -- JSON file which contains vehicle data
+5. src/vehicle.json -- _JSON file which contains vehicle data_
-6. _src/visual_map.html_ -- HTML file for the map visualization
+6. src/visual_map.html -- _HTML file for the map visualization_
+7. src/tests/vehicle_location_test.py -- _Test file where all the unit test cases related to the project are written
+8. src/lambda_api/Vehicle_Registration.py -- _API lambda to register the vehicle_
+9. src/lambda_api/Vehicle_Location_Update.py -- _API lambda to update the location coordinates of the vehicle_
+10. src/lambda_api/Vehicle_DeRegistration.py -- _API lambda to de-register the vehicle_
+11. src/screenshots -- _Screenshots of the visual map_

 Pre requisites: